-Meet our Equity and Diversity Committee champions, and access minutes and other documents.
+Meet our Diversity, Equity and Inclusion (DEI) committee champions, and access minutes and other documents.

 Minutes and documents